 Although it may not be as sparkly as gold, copper shines brightly within the Canadian economy.
 In 2020, copper mining in Canada produced exports valued at $7.3 billion.
-Additionally, Canada was the 11th largest producer of copper globally, having produced 475,898 tonnes that same year.
+Additionally, Canada was the 11th largest producer of copper globally, with 475,898 tonnes of production that same year.

 With a growing demand for technologies of all sorts, copper mining in Canada and around the world must increase 275 to 350 per cent by 2050.
 Electric and conventional cars, wind turbines, solar panels and power generation all utilize copper in one way or another!

 Canada's world-leading performance on Environmental, Social and Governance (ESG) indices means that there couldn't be a better jurisdiction to help meet the rising global demand for copper and ensure a responsible and secure supply chain for future generations.

 Join us as we explore several facts on Canadian copper mining to do with its history, applications, and other vital information on this critical metal!
 Also see:

 #1 - Canadian copper mines produced 475,898 tonnes in 2020.
 (NRC)

 #2 - Canada's copper exports were valued at $7.3 billion in 2020.
 (NRC)

 #3 - Copper was the fourth most valuable mineral product in Canada in 2020.
 (NRC)

 #4 - As of 2020, British Columbia was responsible for over half of Canada's copper production.
 (NRC)